wp-plugins/amr-users/readme.txt

 *  [Horde] (http://www.horde.org/kronolith/)

 == Changelog ==
+= Version 2.5.3 =
+*   Made changes to cache folder creation due to possible errors experienced with people on shared servers with php safe mode enabled.
+If you have problems, add ?debug or &debug to your events page url and refresh.
+The debug messages may tell what you the problem is with your server.
+*   fixed problem that had crept in that meant the debug option of a url by query string was not working
+*   changed days default to 90, not 30 as many folks just wanting widget do not look at config settings, just widget settings.

 = Version 2.5.2 =
 *   Really fixed widget timezone now - it was going back to server timezone even though it had worked out the wordpress timezone - problem with bad choice of shortcode default!